 While Eliza is still satisfied in her job, years of working with a certain segment of patients made her wonder if she could contribute more for them outside of the confines of the hospital.

 At this point, they wonder if they are financially secured at all?

-They might not want to quit their job, but they both felt that if they do not need to work like their life depends on it, life might become better.
+They might not want to quit their job, but they both felt that if they do not need to work as their life depends on it, life might become better.

 Could they transit away from their current high-paying jobs if they wish to?

 They admit… they do not know what they do not know.